sebacipolat/DeliveryYa/README.md

 ## Architecture

-Normally an app will be like that
+Normally an app will be like that, all is togetherinto an unique module.
 <img src='https://github.com/sebacipolat/DeliveryYa/blob/master/ImagesGithub/app.png' height="350"/>

+Instant apps is based in split the app in multiple modules by function o feature.